 What are the risk factors for placental abruption?

 The causes of placental abruption aren’t always known.

 Serious injury to the abdomen, such as a fall or car accident is thought to be one cause.

-Some some risk factors that may slightly influence the chance of your having a placental abruption, including if:
+Some factors that may increase your chance of having a placental abruption include:

-- your waters break long before baby is due
+- your waters breaking before your baby is due

 - you are having twins or a multiple pregnancy

 - you are a smoker or use drugs